Application of Policy

 1. Do you share my Personal Information with other companies for them to market to me?

-We will only share your Personal Information with other companies for them to use for the marketing of their own products and services when we have your consent.
+We may share your Personal Information with AT&T and other AT&T affiliates for a variety of purpose, including so that they can market products and services to you.
+Except for AT&T and other AT&T affiliates, we will not share your Personal Information with other companies for them to use for the marketing of their own products and services without your consent.

 2. Are there any other times when you might provide my Personal Information to other companies or entities?